Hanford Cleanup: DOE's Efforts to Close Tank Farms Would Benefit from Clearer Legal Authorities and Communication

 The Secretary of Energy should direct the Assistant Secretary of the Office of Environmental Management to obtain the assistance of an independent, third-party mediator to help reach agreement with the State of Washington's Department of Ecology on a process for assessing the contaminated soil and what role NRC should play in this process.
 (Recommendation 1)

-In January 2024, EM officials told us that EM's Program Plan describes EM's tank waste mission and long-term plans for the Hanford Site.
+In September 2024, DOE officials told us that the Hanford System Plan describes EM's tank waste mission and long-term plans, as well as selected scenarios to model the tank waste mission, for the Hanford Site.
+DOE officials further added that the process provides an iterative review of long-term planning that allows DOE to anticipate and manage potential challenges faced by the tank waste mission throughout its execution.
 However, DOE has not fully addressed this recommendation.
-EM's program plan provides high-level information about tank waste treatment at Hanford but do not constitute a long-term plan that will allow DOE to anticipate and manage the many significant challenges facing the waste retrieval and tank closure mission at Hanford.
+EM's system plan provides high-level information about tank waste treatment at Hanford but do not constitute a long-term plan that will allow DOE to anticipate and manage the many significant challenges facing the waste retrieval and tank closure mission at Hanford.
 By developing a long-term plan, DOE could better prepare to address technical challenges related to tank-farm closure.